Gap Year Programs in Canada

-Other volunteer programs aim at offering a safe place for children, working to channel their energies into positive, challenging activities that encourage personal growth, learning, community involvement and healthy living.
+Other volunteer programs aim at offering a safe place for children, working to channel their energies into positive, challenging activities that encourage personal growth, learning, community involvement, and healthy living.
 There are plenty of after-school and weekend organizations that provide invaluable support to parents, children, and their communities.

+There is no lack in adventure travel around Canada.
 Visit the stunning Niagara Falls in Ontario.
 Travel the pedestrian bridge that links Canada with the United States without the inconvenience of border patrols!
 Canada is great for sightseeing.
-Visit popular spots such as Quebec, Vancouver, Toronto and Ottawa.
-Explore Canada’s stunning crystal clear lakes, thousand year old glaciers, and breath-taking mountain ranges.
+Visit popular spots such as Quebec, Vancouver, Toronto, and Ottawa.
+Explore Canada’s stunning crystal clear lakes, thousand-year-old glaciers, and breath-taking mountain ranges.
 But remember to bring a coat!
-Canada is the Polar Bear Capital of the World and sightings are year round.
+Canada is the Polar Bear Capital of the World, and sightings are year-round.
 You can also see stunning Beluga Whales and catch a glimpse of the Aurora Borealis in Churchill.

 The cities have adequate public transit, but the countryside is widespread.
 The distance between one to another can be daunting.
 Renting a car is always a good option.
-And remember to look up times for train rides and long distance bus rides.
+And remember to look up times for train rides and long-distance bus rides.

 Advance and spur your professional development!
 There is no better way to gain an edge in the job market than by gaining professional experience in an international setting.